-A tribute to long term Bass Centre comrade, Guy Pratt, this new addition to our British Bass Masters range is a glorious recreation of Betsy, the storied 1964 Fender Jazz Bass which has been Guy's go-to instrument for many years.
+A tribute to long term Bass Centre comrade, Guy Pratt, this new addition to our British Bass Masters range is a glorious tribute to "Betsy", the storied 1964 Jazz Bass which has been Guy's go-to instrument for many years.
 As he enthuses, "Betsy is the best bass guitar in the world.
 I’ll fight anyone who says otherwise!
 It has a little date carved inside it - June 7, 1964 - which I love because it’s my dad’s birthday, and it was him who gave me my first bass."

 Needless to say, the Betsy also comes complete with Guy's strings of choice - "I play Elites roundwounds and have done for decades.
 They’re utterly reliable."

 Completing the circle, every new Betsy bass will have its pickups installed and be set up by none other than Chris Ward, still taking care of business in the Bass Centre workshop after 35 years!!

 A versatile, stage and studio workhorse, The Betsy has been designed for Guy, not just to appease his own exacting standards, but also to deliver a superb, competitively priced instrument to modern players.
 The fact that Guy is using one for the demands of Saucerful Of Secrets is testament to the success of the project...
 "It's a fab instrument, and very reasonably priced."

 - Classic Burgundy Mist finish, with mint-green scratchplate.

 - Satin finish "Super Slim Sixties" Maple neck with Maccasar Ebony fingerboard

 - Strung with Bass Centre Elites Stadium Series strings

 - Built in South Korea in the same factory responsible for our superb Bass Collection range